bguiz/kndrck.co/content/posts/efficient-merkletrees-zk-proofs.md

 e.g. For leaf index `1` (which consists of value `0x1`), the `path` values are `7fff`, `2fbb8b67f32aef36e17419a299baac1b12f466a02c7984b5781089ed35a74c23`, `103566ca66f0f2dbd35ebc5f94905c71c28b9d9230d141ea5cb0f71f09580535`

 Given that we know the `path` values to reconstruct the tree, we can conclude the time complexity is `O(n)` (where `n` is the depth of the tree) for both the average and worse case scenario[^1].

+If you would like to remove some data from the merkle tree, you could simply update the index of the leaf to the `zeroValue` defined when the tree was created.

 ## 4. Verifying Arbitrary Data